 (sum of 10 client case outcomes) / 10 = average case value

 The more data you can allocate for this, the more accurate your average will be – so consider looking back at your total firm revenue for the past year or more.

-Many advertising and marketing channels have a “ramp up” time.
+Many advertising and marketing channels have a “ramp-up” time.
 Items like SEO or content marketing may take months to see a full ROI.
 To curb frustrations on this end, we recommend calculating the value of one lead.
 This type of lead is any potential client that contacted you outside of a referral.
-To calculate the value of a lead, take you original average closed client value and divide it by your close-rate.
+To calculate the value of a lead, take your original average closed client value and divide it by your close rate.

 We know it seems like a lot of work to measure out all of this data, but if you do your marketing will be infinitely more successful.
 You will be able to make informed decisions and trim unneeded marketing channels to invest in channels that are bringing your firm revenue.